Is psychoanalytic psychotherapy for me?

 Sometimes the signs of anxiety are revealed by physical symptoms.
-On other occasions, our dreams produce images which signal the state of our ‘internal workings’.
+On other occasions, our dreams produce images that signal the state of our ‘internal workings’.
 In some cases, it is the actions we take that seem alien to us and confuse us, sending us a message of conflict within ourselves.
-At other times, it is our emotions that seem to be volatile, out of place, or repressed, puzzling us further.
+At other times, it is our emotions that seem to be volatile, out of place or repressed, puzzling us further.
 The job of the psychoanalytic therapist is to contribute their knowledge and experience of the human mind in order to assist the client to clarify these internal messages.

 Through the therapeutic process, the client begins to understand him or herself better and gradually acquires a sense of where they want to be in regard to their life.
 The psychotherapist does not provide advice on what clients should do because each individual is unique, and everyone is at a different stage in their life.
 The therapist will not always know exactly what is going on with the client initially but will try to reveal patterns and issues during the process of therapy.

 Psychoanalytic psychotherapy is a very individualistic approach, and hence the therapist can’t reliably predict how long it may take to resolve an individual’s unique difficulties.
 Generally, long-standing problems are developed and reinforced over many years, and to understand and correct these problems will most likely require a corresponding amount of time.
 However, clients have the freedom of choice to stop therapy at any time simply by giving notice to their therapist.